tmasterman/ai-between-friends/medium/ai-agents-the-intersection-of-tool-calling-and-reasoning-in-generative-ai/article.md

 original_url: "https://towardsdatascience.com/ai-agents-the-intersection-of-tool-calling-and-reasoning-in-generative-ai-ff268eece443/"
 license: "CC BY-NC 4.0"
 ---
+# AI Agents: The Intersection of Tool Calling and Reasoning in Generative AI

-Unpacking problem solving and tool-driven decision making in AI
+### Unpacking problem solving and tool-driven decision making in AI

 Image by Author and GPT-4o depicting an AI agent at the intersection of reasoning and tool calling

-Introduction: The Rise of Agentic AI
+## Introduction: The Rise of Agentic AI

 Today, new libraries and low-code platforms are making it easier than ever to build AI agents, also referred to as digital workers.
 Tool calling is one of the primary abilities driving the “agentic” nature of Generative AI models by extending their ability beyond conversational tasks.
 By executing tools (functions), agents can take action on your behalf and solve complex, multi-step problems that require robust decision making and interacting with a variety of external data sources.

 This article focuses on how reasoning is expressed through tool calling, explores some of the challenges of tool use, covers common ways to evaluate tool-calling ability, and provides examples of how different models and agents interact with tools.

-Expressions of Reasoning to Solve Problems
+## Expressions of Reasoning to Solve Problems

 At the core of successful agents lie two key expressions of reasoning:reasoning through evaluation and planningandreasoning through tool use.